tiagoantao/data-science-teaching/docs/intro.rst

 it will only cover materials that are relevant to biological analysis, fortunately that still allows to cover a lot of terrain.
 But do not expect to find, for example natural language processing techniques here.
+Sometimes we will extend the material a bit, in order to explain a point better, for example we might use a simpler dataset to explain a concept that would be too hard with the genomic data that we have.

+We will mostly use genetic data from the mosquito that transmits malaria, but every now and then we might use human genetic data.

 Tutorial components
 ====================